Department of Engineering

-The mechanical engineering program officially began in the fall of 2006.
+The mechanical engineering program began in the fall of 2006, and has an emphasis on electromechanical systems and materials science.
 ABET accreditation is currently being pursued.
-The ABET standards that are in use for the Electrical Engineering program are being extended to the new degree, namely, that graduates of the program are prepared to:
+The ABET program objectives in use for the Electrical Engineering program are being extended to the new degree, namely, that graduates of the program are prepared to:

-- transfer their engineering skills to different environments; and
+- transfer their acquired skills to a variety of contexts and endeavors; and

 - contribute to society as broadly educated, articulate, and ethical professionals and citizens.

 These objectives are complementary to and in addition to the general education objectives of the University.

 The course requirements are as follows (concurrent core curriculum requirements are noted for reference):

 MAT 380 Probability and Statistics (Core: Cluster Alternative)

 COS 170 Structured Programming Laboratory